 Today I made Alexis Stewart’s very thin, crispy chocolate chip cookies, and they were great!
 In the past the original recipe didn’t work for me.
 The cookies were so thin I could barely peel them off the sheet.
-Then I read somewhere that Alexis (who started making these when she was 12) used something like 5 oz of flour (weight) per cup, whereas my cups of flour always weigh in around 4.5 oz.
+Then I read somewhere that Alexis (who started making these when she was 12) used something like 5 oz of flour (weight) per cup, whereas my cups of flour usually weigh in around 4.5 oz.
 I made the cookies again with heavier packed cups (still 3 1/2 cups of flour, but with 5 oz/140 grams per cup) and got great results.

 Since I didn’t need a lot of cookies, I cut the recipe down to a 1/4 of itself and increased the proportions of salt and chocolate chips a bit.
 The cookies were very thin, but they still set up nicely and were crispy and almost toffee-like in a good way.
 The proportions are very similar to another favorite cookie recipe, but these turned out even better.

 I weighed ingredients as I measured and wrote in the weights below.
 One thing that probably contributed to the crispiness was that I really packed the brown sugar.
 Also.
 I started with cool (65 degree) butter and the cookies had nicely rounded edges.